redolution/gekkoboot/README.md

 - SD Gecko in Card Slot A
 - SD2SP2

-When loading from an SD card, it will look for and load different filenames depending on what buttons are being held.
-This is useful to keep alternate software on quick access.
+You can use button shortcuts to keep alternate software on quick access.
+When loading from an SD card, iplboot will look for and load different filenames depending on what buttons are being held:

  Button Held | File Loaded
 -------------|--------------